-In fiscal 2023, the Company approved headcount reductions to streamline and improve the efficiency and effectiveness of operational and administrative functions.
-Severance charges of \$ 6.6 million were recorded for the three and six months ended March 31, 2023.
+2024, respectively.
+Additionally, in fiscal 2023, the Company approved headcount reductions to streamline and improve the efficiency and effectiveness of operational and administrative functions.
+Severance As a result of these actions, severance charges of \$6.6 million were recorded within "Selling, general and administrative expenses" for the nine months ended June 30, 2023.
+No severance charges were recorded for the three and six months ended March 31, 2023.
 No material severance charges were incurred for the three and six months ended March 29, 2024.
-As of March 29, 2024 and September 29, 2023, the Company had an accrual of approximately \$ 1.1 million and \$ 3.4 million, respectively, related to unpaid severance obligations.
+June 30, 2023 As of March 29, 2024 June 28, 2024 and September 29, 2023, the Company had an accrual of approximately \$1.1 million \$0.9 million and \$3.4 million, respectively, related to unpaid severance obligations.